 Impact on Annual Operating Budget

 Personnel

 Operating \$ -

-Capital Outlay
+Capital Outlay This project is not anticipated to have any effect on the annual operating budget.

-Other / Utilities This project is not anticipated to have any effect on the annual operating budget.
+Other / Utilities This project is not anticipated to have any effect of the annual operating budget.

 Total \$ -